Ozmus/2048AI/README.md

 # 2048AI
-This project is developed by Ahmet Özmüş.
-For educational purposses.
+This project is developed by Ahmet Özmüş for educational purposes.
 e-mail: ahmetozmus2018@gmail.com

 Flow of game and the basics are copied from https://github.com/eugenp/tutorials/tree/master/algorithms-miscellaneous-6/src/main/java/com/baeldung/algorithms/play2048 .